mark-ruddy/neurorecovery/report/report_neurorecovery.md

 ### Italian Post-Stroke Checklist (PSC) Software Considerations
 As was highlighted in the literature review, the PSC survey carried out in the UK showed that the majority of patients had unmet mobility needs and unmet absence of secondary prevention needs after leaving treatment.
 Some of these patients who still have unmet needs post-treatment may wish to use the NeuroRecovery app, which will be more accessible and less expensive than returning to treatment.

-Another consideration of the PSC is the advantages of it being available online, "The great advantage of using online PSC to unveil unmet needs was the administration to patients by general practioners" [11].
+Another consideration of the PSC is the advantages of it being available online, "The great advantage of using online PSC to unveil unmet needs was the administration to patients by general practioners" [10].
 The NeuroRecovery app should take this into account, and ensure that it is available online for both patients and therapists to easily access.
 This is expected to be accomplished by being available as a webapp that can be accessed through a URL by users.

 ### Effect of Early Upper-Limb Training on Stroke Recovery Considerations
 As was discussed in the literature review, the intensity of upper-limb training does not cause dramatically improved recovery of patients.

 From the NeuroRecovery apps perspective, this implies that a focus should be made on having the patients complete the exercises consistently instead of a focus on exercise intensity.
 This is also because a webapp should not be expected to fill the abilities of an intensive physical post-stroke care group.
 Since a large recovery can be encouraged without intensive exercise the NeuroRecovery app intends to lean towards the solution of consistent non-intensive exercises.

-TODO - expand a bit on the actual exercises here

 ## Requirements Specification
 The requirements for the NeuroRecovery app will be described as user stories, which are informal descriptions of a software feature from the perspective of an end-user.